ibm-cloud-docs/EventStreams/eventstreams145.md

    {: codeblock}

-## Updating Cloud Service Endpoints or IP Whitelists
+## Updating Cloud Service Endpoints or IP allowlists
 {: #update_endpoints}

 You are also able to switch the endpoints that your Enterprise cluster uses after provisioning.
-To do this you use the following CLI commands
+To do this,use the following CLI commands.

-To enable private endpoints -
+To enable private endpoints:

 ```
 ibmcloud resource service-instance-update <instance-name> --service-endpoints private
 ```
 {: codeblock}

-NB - switching to private endpoints whilst the cluster is in use is NOT recommended.
+Note that switching to private endpoints whilst the cluster is in use is **not recommended**.
 It will disable all public endpoints and your applications will lose access to the cluster.
 {:important}

-An initial first step would be to enable both public and private -
+An initial first step is to enable both public and private endpoints:

 ```
 ibmcloud resource service-instance-update <instance-name> --service-endpoints public-and-private